bcgov/MOH-HCIM-FHIR/input/pagecontent/overview.md

 See British Columbia's [Health Information Exchange](https://www2.gov.bc.ca/gov/content/health/practitioner-professional-resources/software) for more for details on the Client Registry system and access to Client Registry.

-For design information start [here](design.html), to view details about profiles, operations, etxamples, etc, view this [page](artifacts.html).
+For design information start [here](design.html), to view details about profiles, operations, examples, etc, view this [page](artifacts.html).